pforret/blog.splashing/_topic/country/mali.md

 ---
 # Mali

 Mali, officially the Republic of Mali, is a landlocked country in West Africa.
-Mali is the eighth-largest country in Africa, with an area of over 1,240,000 square kilometres .
-The population of Mali is 21.9 million.
-67% of its population was estimated to be under the age of 25 in 2017.
+Mali is the eighth-largest country in Africa, with an area of over 1,241,238 square kilometres .
+The country is bordered to the north by Algeria, to the east by Niger, to the northwest by  Mauritania, to the south by Burkina Faso and Ivory Coast, and to the west by Guinea and Senegal.
+The population of Mali is 21.9 million, 67% of which was estimated to be under the age of 25 in  2017.
 Its capital and largest city is Bamako.

 ## Unsplash photos